faithfm/laravel-auth0-pattern/README.md

 > REMINDER: according to good security practice you should not rely only upon front-end checks to enforce security, but should perform security checks in the back-end too.

-## Sample code to pass permissions via LaravelAppGlobals to front-end:
+## Sample code to pass permissions via LaravelAppGlobals to front-end

 ```php
   $LaravelAppGlobals = [